RhiDav357/c_training/README.md

 * COnjugate one of them to create a new complex number.
 * Perform a basic arithmentic fucntion on one of the existing complex numbers.

-After each of these steps you should print the result tok screen.
+After each of these steps you should print the result to screen.

+### 5. Vector

+Create a program that will create a vector, return the size of the vector, get the value at a particular place in the vector and push back on the vector.
+The output of the program should print out the the vector to screen.

+### 6. List

+Create a program that will impliment a doubly linked list.
+You should the following procedures:

+* Push front
+* Push back
+* Pop front
+* Insert after node

+### 7. Set

+Create a program that will create, insert into and print an ordered set.
+Pay special attention to how it sorts the set when values are added out of order.

 ## Contributing